ForgottenArbiter/SeedSearch/README.md

 # SeedSearch
 A mod that searches through Slay the Spire seeds.
+This is the hard-seeds branch, so the mod is altered to try to find impossible seeds.

 ## Requirements